aghosn/aghosn.github.io/_projects/r.md

 ---
 layout: page
 title: OSR for R
-description: Master Thesis, Northeastern University
+description: 2015 (Master Thesis, Northeastern University)
 img: assets/img/r_logo.png
 importance: 1
 category: Masters
 ---

-## Year

-2015 (Master Thesis)

-## Description
+## Efficient Runtime Deoptimization for R
+---

 I did my Master Thesis at Northeastern, with Prof. Jan Vitek, as part of my degree at EPFL.

 I worked on speculative optimizations and On-stack-replacement (OSR) for an R JIT compiler, using LLVM.

 ## Abstract

-Efficient Runtime Deoptimization for R

 R is a dynamic programming language that combines functional and object-oriented features.
 R has become a popular language for statistical computing, with more than 2 million users worldwide.